unicorncoding/unicorncoding.github.io/_posts/2020-06-20-fired-for-agility.md

 Those folks work full-time and salary drips on their bank account every month, regardless of the work results.
 Where is the incentive to delight the customer?
 Developers are not hungry.
 Life is good, long meetings and discussions are fun.

 This is why many developers are afraid of freelancing or becoming self-employed.
-You can't just work anymore; No one pays for Xbox; You have to make customer happy asap, otherwise, you can't pay rent.
+You can't just work anymore; No one pays for Xbox; You have to make your customer happy asap, otherwise, you can't pay rent.
 For me, it sounds motivating enough to work faster and pick tools wiser.

 **Wrap up?**